 - The regulators – ASIC and AFSA – necessarily would have access to the whole of TIP.

-- Creditors would have access to TIP in relation to their particular insolvency, in an area of TIP in which the practitioner would post reports, notices, requests and other information that any creditor needs to be involved, at their choosing.
+- Creditors would have access to TIP in relation to their particular insolvency, in an area of TIP in which the practitioner would post reports, notices, requests and other information that any creditor needs to remain involved, at their choosing.
 Creditors would be notified electronically that there is information available, or sent requests – for example, to lodge their claim – to which they must respond.

 - The public would have access to what is determined as a relevant set of information in TIP, comparable to the creditors or less.